ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 Next we elaborate on how to add multiple emails in the action group.

-## Adding multiple emails in action group
+## Adding multiple emails in an action group

 Follow these steps to add multiple emails to recieve alerts on.